Skip to main content

 endpoint> <s3_domain>

-Specify <s3_domain> — S3 API domain, depends on the pool S3 is in.
+Specify <s3_domain> — the S3 API domain.
+The domain depends on the pool in which S3 is located.

 12. Leave the location_constraint parameter empty.

-14. Leave the Edit advanced config option blank or enter n.
+14. Leave the Edit advanced config parameter empty or enter n.

 Remote config